textpattern/textpattern/README.txt

   and everything in your /textpattern/ directory (except config.php) with the corresponding files in this distribution. css.php and /rpc/ might not yet exist in your current site.
+* It is recommended that you flush the cache of your browser, to ensure old cached files are not being used in preference of any newer versions within the upgrade.
 * When you login to the admin-side, the relevant upgrade script is run automatically.
 Please take a look into diagnostics to find out whether there are any errors and whether the correct version number